Airline passenger arrested for opening emergency exit and jumping on wing of plane at Miami airport

 Luis Antonio Victoria Dominguez faces a 20-year maximum sentence in federal prison after he allegedly tried to breach the cockpit and then opened an emergency exit door and leaped out of a plane at Los Angeles International Airport in June, according to court documents.

-While it’s rare, incidents involving people opening a plane’s emergency exit door when they weren’t supposed to have happened in recent years.
+While rare, incidents in which people illegally opened a plane’s emergency exit door have been reported in recent years.
 In 2012, a Delta Air Lines passenger attempted to open the emergency exit door on a flight from Boston to Salt Lake City after he had been drinking, according to CNN.
-A Ryanair passenger in Spain was so fed up with his flight being delayed in 2018 that he opened the emergency exit and waited on the wing, the BBC reported.
+A Ryanair passenger in Spain was so fed up with a flight delay in 2018 that he opened the emergency exit and waited on the wing, the BBC reported.
 That same year, a passenger on a Chinese domestic flight was fined $11,000 for opening the emergency exit because he said the packed plane was “stuffy,” according to the South China Morning Post.

 Zabaleta said more information on the arrest at Miami International Airport would be available once the passenger is out of the hospital and transferred to jail.